tsbarr/python-challenge/README.md

 - **Winner:**

-    - Used the Counter method `.most_common(n)`, with `n=1`, which returns a list of lists with each internal list being the [key, value] of each of the top n count items.
+    - Used the Counter method `.most_common(n)`, with `n=1`, which returns a list of lists with each internal lists being the pairs `[key, value]` of each of the top `n` items with the highest counts.
         - *Note:* Currently, the program cannot deal with ties.
 It will only return the first name that has the highest count, ignoring any other name that comes afterwards that has the same vote count.
-However, the `.most_common(n)` method can be used to modify the program to determine if there are ties (e.g. with a loop where n increases until the vote count is different from when `n=1`).
+However, the `.most_common(n)` method can be used to modify the program to determine if there are ties (e.g. with a loop where `n` increases until the vote count is different from when `n=1`).

 ### References